 The Super Chromega II lamphouse runs on two separate voltages.
 The projector bulb (an ELC) runs on 24V.
 The cooling fan and the panel lamp, however, run on 110V, so the Chromegatrol feeds both separately.
 My Chromegatrol was giving me the 110V, but the 24V output was dead.

 Now here is where things get interesting.
 There are at least three different versions of the Chromegatrol, going by Omega Catalog Number.
 There's the 412-037, the 412-040, and the 412-045.
-There may be others but these are the ones I'm aware of.
+There may be others but these are the ones of which I'm aware.
 I emailed OmegaSatter and requested a schematic.
 They gave me the one for the -040 and -045 variants, but they did not have anything on my -037.